xbeat/Machine-Learning/README.md

 LangChain is a framework for building applications with large language models (LLMs).
 It provides abstractions for working with LLMs, data retrieval, and combining various components for advanced use cases.

+## Leveraging Learning Curves in Machine Learning

+Understanding Learning Curves

+Learning curves are essential diagnostic tools in machine learning that plot model performance against training dataset size.
+They help identify underfitting, overfitting, and determine if additional training data would benefit model performance by showing the relationship between training and validation metrics.

 ## Applications of LLM-Based Agents in Business

 Introduction to LLM-Based Agents